Eyepiece: König

-Modern versions of Königs can use improved glass, or add more lenses, grouped into various combinations of doublets and singlets.
-The most typical adaptation is to add a positive, concave-convex simple lens before the doublet, with the concave face towards the light source and the convex surface facing the doublet.
 Modern improvements typically have fields of view of 60°−70°.
+König design revisions use exotic glass and / or add more lens groups; the most typical adaptation is to add a simple positive, concave-convex lens before the doublet, with the concave face towards the light source and the convex surface facing the doublet.

 RKE

-An RKE eyepiece has an achromatic field lens and double convex eye lens, a reversed adaptation of the Kellner eyepiece.
+An RKE eyepiece has an achromatic field lens and double convex eye lens, a reversed adaptation of the Kellner eyepiece, with its lens layout similar to the König.
 It was designed by Dr. David Rank for the Edmund Scientific Corporation, who marketed it throughout the late 1960s and early 1970s.
 This design provides slightly wider field of view than classic Kellner design and makes its design similar to a widely spaced version of the König.

 According to Edmund Scientific Corporation, RKE stands for "Rank Kellner Eyepiece'".
-In an amendment to their trademark application on January 16, 1979 it was given as "Rank-Kaspereit-Erfle", the three designs from which the eyepiece was derived.
-A March 1978 Edmund Astronomy News (Vol 16 No 2) ran the headline "New Eyepiece Design Developed By Edmund" and said "The new 28mm and 15mm Rank-Kaspereit-Erfle (RKE) eyepieces are American redesigns of the famous Type II Kellner eyepiece."
+In an amendment to their trademark application on 16 January 1979 it was given as "Rank-Kaspereit-Erfle", the three designs from which the eyepiece was derived.
+Edmund Astronomy News (March 1978) called the eyepiece the "Rank-Kaspereit-Erfle" (RKE) a "redesign[ed] ... type II Kellner".
+However, the RKE deign does not resemble a Kellner, and is closer to a modified König.
+There is some speculation that at some point the "K" was mistakenly interpreted as the name of the more common Kellner, instead of the fairly rarely seen König.